xplosionmind/pise-notes.club/_notes/History of Economic Thought/Schools of Thought overview.md

 ## Mercantilism

 Characterized on big nations which establish contracts with merchants.
+It owes its name to the [marquis De Mirabeau].
 The main scholars were merchants, interested in maximizing the accumulation of gold and silver.
 The best method for gaining wealth was trade, which benefited countries in two ways:
 - <u>importation from colonies</u> (no money flows)
 - Export of goods to other countries (earning money)